-It is important to discuss the content of moisture in wood.
-We all have different conditions, such as temperature and weather from state-to-state which can lead us into blaming suppliers or ourselves if we're not careful enough when working with our timbers
+It is important to discuss the content of moisture in exotic woods.
+We all have different conditions, such as temperature and weather from state-to-state which can lead us into blaming suppliers or ourselves if we're not careful enough when working with our timbers.

 I recommend getting a $10 eBay gift card if possible because they work well as longsitchicks during these times when temperatures soar while also providing adequate readings without costing too much money at all levels of expertise needed (even though we know some people may think otherwise).